 STANDARDS OF HOUSING

-In order to ensure uniformity across these design studies, I had to define what made a “normal” apartment in addition to what made a normal parking space.
-The average apartment size has been shrinking in recent years, which I’d attribute to the process of urban densification after the 2008 market crash (people want smaller spaces and real estate developers can squeeze more units into less space, guiding the market).
-While studio apartments took the biggest ten-year hit at an 18% decrease to a cozy 504 square feet (rapidly approaching, or even snugly situated, in “micro” apartment territory), the average size is a comfortable 934 square feet.
-(Puzzingly, and this is perhaps a question for another day, the average home size has in the meanwhiles been increasing from about 1,500 square feet in 1975 to over 2,500 in 2013).
+In order to ensure uniformity, I first defined a “normal” apartment that would serve as a model for development alternatives to parking.
+The average apartment size has been shrinking in recent years, attributable to urban densification after the 2008 housing crash.
+People want smaller spaces and developers can squeeze more units into less space, guiding the market at large.
+In ten years, studios took the biggest hit with an 18% decrease to a cozy 504 square feet (rapidly approaching “micro” apartment territory).
+The average two-bedroom is a comfortable 934 square feet.
+Meanwhile, in single-family-land, the average home size has increased from about 1,500 square feet in 1975 to over 2,500 in 2013.
+2,500 is palatial in comparison to a small apartment, but sky-high demand in urban cores plus the increasingly untenable costs of sprawl suggest that there’s not infinite demand for McMansionous living in the strip mall ‘burbs.

-Cost was difficult to estimate, too.
-A range of $130-180 for multi-family new construction is still too large of a range.
-Thinking about higher-end performance construction, Maine-based GOLogic, a manufacturer of prefab Passive House components, can get its per square foot price down to $227, while the original pilot GOHome actually cost under $150 per square foot.
+Cost was difficult to estimate.
+A range of $130-180 for multi-family new construction is too large of a range.
+The mass exodus of construction professionals following the doldrums of the construction market from 2007-2011 generated a super tight labor market, driving up costs.
+Thinking about higher-end performance construction, Maine-based GOLogic, a manufacturer of prefab Passive House components, can get its per square foot price down to $227 .
+The original pilot GOHome actually cost under $150 per square foot!

 Commercial soft costs may run 6-12% as a general rule of thumb.
-But as a well-trained budget hawk who has spent his career trying to make math work in the Rust Belt, where math doesn’t work, I’ve noticed that there is a Grand Canyon of disparity between dollars spent on 2×4’s and nails and profit going here or there: Factoring in a 40% net to the environmental engineers, a 40% margin to the HVAC contractor, a 15% net to the GC, etc., you can easily see how a $125,000 budget realistically comprises, say, 30-40% soft costs.
-(Obviously this decreases in commercial construction, but that 6-12% is misleadingly small, because it excludes the margins within margins of contractors and subcontractors.)
+But as a well-trained budget hawk who has spent his career trying to make math work in Rust Belt cities where math doesn’t work, I’ve noticed that there is a Grand Canyon of disparity between dollars spent on 2×4’s and nails and profit going here or there: Factoring in a 40% net to the environmental engineers, a 40% margin to the HVAC contractor, a 15% net to the GC, etc., you can easily see how a $125,000 budget realistically comprises, say, 30-40% soft costs.
+This decreases in commercial construction, which is as much a case as as any to build denser, but that 6-12% is misleadingly small, because it excludes the margins within margins (marginception?!) of contractors and subcontractors.
+The maxim of “everyone has to make money [in order for things to get done]!” is at odds with the idea that everyone deserves a place to live.

-Careful management alongside integrative and stringent design allows for reduction of some of this bloat.
-So, I’ve settled on total costs of $165 a foot, which accounts for reduction of some soft costs but also doesn’t put us at the lowest end of the range, and accounts for actually following building code, which most contractors in Michigan do not.
+Careful management alongside integrative, stringent design can mitigate some of this bloat.
+So, I’ve settled on total costs of $165 a foot, which accounts for reduction of some soft costs but also doesn’t put us at the lowest end of the range, and accounts for actually following building code, which, frankly, most contractors in Michigan do not.

 Chrest, Anthony, et al. Parking Structures: Planning, Design, Construction, Maintenance, and Repair.
 2001.